Kilonova24/Novafield/README.md

 # Preamble

 This modlist is a comprehensive overhaul focused on immersion and fun.
 Combat is redesigned to reward tactical decision-making and thoughtful loadout choices.
+Ship combat has been completely rebalanced from ship speed to weapons and shields.
 Gameplay is enhanced with realism mods that will fully immerse you in the game.

 Below are the mods that form the foundation of the collection.